Get a Quote (408) 943-4100 TrueNAS Discord VendOp_Icon_15x15px Commercial Support Toggle between Light and Dark mode

 TrueNAS Enterprise

-TrueNAS SCALE Enterprise will be generally available with the release of SCALE 22.12.2.
-Do not attempt to install Enterprise High Availability systems with TrueNAS SCALE until it becomes generally available or the deployment is experimental in nature.
+TrueNAS SCALE Enterprise is generally available with the release of SCALE 22.12.2.
+Do not attempt to install Enterprise High Availability systems with TrueNAS SCALE until it becomes generally available, unless the deployment is experimental in nature.

 Contact MethodContact Options